torvalds/linux/Documentation/filesystems/resctrl.rst

 		must be set when writing a mask.

 "shareable_bits":
 		Bitmask of shareable resource with other executing entities (e.g. I/O).
+Applies to all instances of this resource.
 User can use this when setting up exclusive cache partitions.
 		Note that some platforms support devices that have their own settings for cache use which can over-ride these bits.

+		When "io_alloc" is enabled, a portion of each cache instance can be configured for shared use between hardware and software.
+		"bit_usage" should be used to see which portions of each cache instance is configured for hardware use via "io_alloc" feature because every cache instance can have its "io_alloc" bitmask configured independently via "io_alloc_cbm".

 "bit_usage":
 		Annotated capacity bitmasks showing how all
 		instances of the resource are used.
 The legend is: